Why You Can Trust Us

 Step 2

 Slowly increase the amount of time you walk by 5 minutes every week.
-Do this until you’re able to walk 30 minutes per day without stopping.
+Do this until you can walk 30 minutes per day without stopping.
+This helps you stay challenged and increase your chances of losing weight and seeing the desired results.

 Step 3

-If you’re walking regularly, you want your walks to be an effective use of your time.
+If you’re walking regularly, you want your walks to be an effective use of your time and exciting.
 There are several fun ways to kick your walks up a notch and torch additional calories for weight loss.

 Listen to Music